Corban University logo

 About Corban University

-Corban University: A gift dedicated to God, equipping Christians to impact the world.
+Corban University: Educating Christians to impact the world for Jesus Christ.

 Key Highlights

-• Consistently ranked among the top regional colleges in the Western United States by U.S. News & World Report for over a decade, ranking 5th in 2016.
+• Consistently ranked among the Top 10 regional colleges in the West by U.S. News & World Report for over 13 years.

-• Received its largest-ever donation of $2.1 million in 2001 for a new performing arts center and chapel.
+• Received a record $2.1 million donation in 2001 for a new performing arts center and chapel.

 Timeline